From the archive

 FeatureBuko (Young Coconut)Niyog (Mature Coconut)

-Meat textureSoft, jelly-likeThick, firm, hard
+Meat textureSoft, thin, and jelly-likeThick, firm, and grateable

 Nutritional Differences in Detail